awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-iam-accesskey.md

  Creates a new AWS secret access key and corresponding AWS access key ID for the specified user\.
 The default status for new keys is `Active`\.

-If you do not specify a user name, IAM determines the user name implicitly based on the AWS access key ID signing the request\.
-This operation works for access keys under the AWS account\.
-Consequently, you can use this operation to manage AWS account root user credentials\.
-This is true even if the AWS account has no associated users\.

  For information about quotas on the number of keys you can create, see [IAM and AWS STS quotas](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_iam-quotas.html) in the *IAM User Guide*\.

 **Important**